Maui Weather Forecast for May 26, 2026 | Maui Now

 West Side

+Today: Breezy.
+Mostly sunny with isolated showers.
+Highs 77 to 82.
+Northeast winds 15 to 25 mph.
+Chance of rain 20 percent.

+Tonight: Breezy.
+Partly cloudy with isolated showers.
+Lows 65 to 75.
+Northeast winds 10 to 25 mph.
+Chance of rain 20 percent.

-Tonight: Partly cloudy.
-Windy.
-Isolated showers in the evening.
-Lows 64 to 75.
-Northeast winds 25 to 30 mph decreasing to 15 to 30 mph after midnight.
+Wednesday: Sunny and breezy.
+Isolated showers in the morning.
+Highs 77 to 83.
+Northeast winds 10 to 20 mph.
 Chance of rain 20 percent.

 South Side